Get an annual AARP membership for only $9. Offer ends 12/11.

 Did You Know?
 Between 1900 and 1929, increased life expectancy revealed the urgent need for long-term care solutions.
 Prior to the Great Depression, only six states and territories had old-age assistance programs.

 Life expectancy for women has increased dramatically since the 1900s, thanks in part to healthier mothers and babies.
 At the beginning of the 20th century, for every 1,000 live births, six to nine women in the United States died of pregnancy-related complications, and approximately 100 infants died before their first birthday.7 According to the Centers for Disease Control and Prevention’s Achievements in Public Health 1900-1999 report, maternal mortality rates were highest in this century from 1900 to 1930.
-Poor obstetric education and delivery practices were mainly responsible for the high numbers of maternal deaths, most of which were preventable.
+Poor obstetric education and delivery practices were mainly responsible for the high number of maternal deaths, most of which were preventable.

 >>Read About: Life Expectancy Calculator